SophiaSarro/Thesis-Material/Chapters/Topic_Modeling_Chapter.md

-[This will be filled in within the week, I swear]

 Topic models are statistical models wherein frequently co-occurring words are sorted into "clusters" by a computer.
 These topic clusters do not have inherent meanings, as the computer does not take the definitions of the words into account; however, humans can assign meanings to the clusters once the computer is done sorting them.
 While topic modeling began as a purely mathematical endeavor, it has been embraced by the field of digital humanities in recent years as a new method to analyze written texts, as the topic models may display patterns that would not be noticeable otherwise.

 I have used topic modeling to sort all of the scholia in the Venetus A manuscript in two different forms: the diplomatic edition, and the [standardized?] edition.